 We will present information regarding what is expected of the internet students and what areas that need to be addressed in the students studies for the objectives that are California specific.
 As we build the issues discovered on the instructor blog, we will update any other trends that need to be addressed.
 It has been our experience that the internet students tend to have lower test scores than the regular full day class.
 We recommend that the student get a California hunters handbook and review the questions at the back of each section before they sign up for the internet follow up course.
 We also recommend that the student does not wait too long before signing up for the internet follow up course.

-For any questions contact the following link will E-mail him
+For any questions use the following link

 New students always ask: Where can we hunt?
 We hope to present the students with information about where to get hunting information.
 We also want, if possible, to provide a list of Registered Hunting Guides that has been compiled from the California Department of Fish and Wildlife list maintained on their website.
 We will try to present some of our experiences with the guides we have used in the past and what our results were when possible.
 We encourage the other hunter safety instructors to post their experiences on the blog so we can update the student section of the website.